Rishu7426/Banking-System-Online/README.md

-# Online-Banking-System-using-Java
-This was a project in my Java class where I had to develop an online banking system with the use cases provided by the professor.
+This project was part of a Java programming course, where I developed an online banking system based on the use cases provided by the instructor.
+The objective was to implement functionalities for managing customer accounts and transactions.

-Based on the use case, I had to do the following so that a customer can open a checking account and/or a savings account.
+Key Features Developed:
+Account Creation:
+Customers could open either a Checking Account or a Savings Account, or both.
+This required:

+Designing database tables:
-1. Create tables CheckingAccount(CheckingAccountNumber, CustomerName, Balance, CustomerID), SavingsAccount(SavingsAccountNumber, CustomerName, Balance, InterestRate, CustomerID), Transactions(TransactionNumber, TransactionAmount, TransactionType, TransactionTime, TransactionDate, FromAccount, ToAccount, CustomerID).
-Use varchar(50) for any non-numerical value including AccountNumber and TransactionNumber, and float for any numerical value.
-CustomerID here means Username.
+CheckingAccount(CheckingAccountNumber, CustomerName, Balance, CustomerID) SavingsAccount(SavingsAccountNumber, CustomerName, Balance, InterestRate, CustomerID) Transactions(TransactionNumber, TransactionAmount, TransactionType, TransactionTime, TransactionDate, FromAccount, ToAccount, CustomerID)
-2. Study entity class CheckingAccount.java, and then develop your entity classes SavingsAccount.java and Transaction.java that has a method for recording a transaction.
+Data types:
+Non-numerical values (e.g., AccountNumber, TransactionNumber) were stored as varchar(50).
+Numerical values (e.g., Balance, InterestRate) were stored as float.
+Creating entity classes:
+SavingsAccount.java and Transaction.java were built to complement the existing CheckingAccount.java.
+A method was added in Transaction.java to record transaction details.
+Account Management:

-3. Add necessary statements to OpenBankAccountControl.java to open both Checking and Savings accounts, and record the transactions of opening deposits.
+Modified OpenBankAccountControl.java to support opening both types of accounts and recording the transactions for initial deposits.

- In continuation to the above, had to do then do the following:

-Develop use cases of Account Overview, Inquire Transactions, Deposit, and Withdraw by using the services from your bank as examples.
-And develop your Java programs to fully implement the functionalities with access to database.
-Assume that a customer has two accounts, Savings Account and Checking Account.
-Account Overview shows the current balances of customers’ Savings Account and Checking Account.
-Inquire Transactions allow customers to search specific transactions by entering a starting date and ending date.
-1. Develop methods deposit(), withdraw() in your classes CheckingAccount and SavingsAccount, getBalance() and calculateInterests() in class SavingsAccount,  searchTransaction() in class Transactions.
-Then implement Transfer, Deposit, and Withdraw functionalities.
-It means that your program shows Transfer, Deposit, or Withdraw after successful login.
-Your current program is to show Open Bank Account window after successful login.
-Modifications are necessary.
-2. Organize these functionalities as tabs in one window.
-The default tab is Account Overview.
-Please combine Open Account into this application.
-Show the window after successful login.
-These tabs must be in your window, Account Overview, Open Account, Deposit, Withdraw, Transfer and Inquire Transactions subtabs.
+Use Case Development:
+Designed and implemented the following use cases:

+Account Overview: Displays the current balances for both Savings and Checking accounts.
+Inquire Transactions: Allows customers to search for specific transactions by specifying a date range.
+Deposit and Withdraw: Customers can deposit or withdraw money from their accounts.
+Key Functionalities and Methods:

+Developed methods such as:
+deposit() and withdraw() in both CheckingAccount and SavingsAccount. getBalance() and calculateInterests() in SavingsAccount. searchTransaction() in Transaction for querying transactions.
+Implemented Transfer, Deposit, and Withdraw functionalities, enabling seamless fund management after user authentication.
+User Interface:

+Integrated all functionalities into a single window with multiple tabs:
+Default Tab: Account Overview
+Additional Tabs: Open Account, Deposit, Withdraw, Transfer, and Inquire Transactions.
+Modified the program to show this tabbed interface upon successful login.
+This project emphasized the integration of object-oriented programming principles, database connectivity, and a user-friendly interface, providing a robust foundation for online banking system design.